 “If you are the CEO of a company, you have a responsibility to answer these questions and say how you’re going to improve.
 You’re not protecting people.
 I find it quite shocking.”

-Travelodge Apologies and Deflections
+Travelodge Scrambles with Apologies and Excuses

 The woman is now taking legal action against Travelodge.

-Independent Review To Address Security Failings
+Independent Review to Probe Security Failings

 We are your go-to destination for breaking UK news, real-life stories from communities across the country, striking images, and must-see video from the heart of the action.